daronphang/coding_resources/environment_variables.md

 1. Search environment variables in Start search.
 2. Go Advanced tab -> Environment Variables.
 3. Click on Path and edit.
-4. Add full path of programs that can be executed in cmd.
+4. Add full path of programs that can be executed in cmd i.e. GIT, Python, Node.js.